silverqx/TinyORM/docs/query-builder.md

         {"votes", 0},
     });

-You may insert several records at once by passing `QVector<QVariantMap>`.
+You may insert several records at once by passing a `QVector<QVariantMap>`.
 Each QVariantMap represents a record that should be inserted into the table:

     DB::table("users")->insert({
         {{"email", "picard@example.com"}, {"votes", 0}},